Adjustable Beds Explained

 Adjustable Beds for Couples

 One of the most significant developments in adjustable bed design is the availability of split configurations, which allow each sleeper to adjust their side independently.
+Couples often have different comfort preferences — split adjustable beds allow independent positioning, reduced motion transfer, and personalized comfort without compromise.
+Many split mattresses work with all of our adjustable beds.
+See our split king guide and split queen guide for size-specific options.

 Adjustable Beds and Mattress Compatibility

 Not all mattresses are designed to work with adjustable bases.
-Flexible materials such as foam, latex, hybrid, and air-based mattresses are commonly used because they bend and recover without damage.
+Flexible materials such as memory foam, latex, hybrid, and air-based adjustable mattresses are commonly used because they bend and recover without damage.
+Air-based adjustable mattresses offer an additional layer of customization by allowing users to adjust firmness levels independently.
+See our mattress firmness guide for help choosing.

 Adjustable Beds in Smaller Bedrooms

-One of the most practical solutions for compact spaces is the use of split mattress designs, which divide the sleep surface into two narrower sections.
-These configurations make it easier to navigate staircases, tight hallways, and narrow doorways, while still delivering the benefits of an adjustable sleep system.
+Many modern configurations are designed specifically for smaller bedrooms, apartments, and older homes where space is limited.
+One of the most practical solutions is the use of split mattress designs, which divide the sleep surface into two narrower sections — easier to navigate staircases, tight hallways, and narrow doorways.

 Long-Term Value and Durability